Vipassana meditation, or insight meditation, focuses on seeing things as they are. It comes from Theravada, Buddhism’s oldest school of thought.

 Vipassana can help a person gain more control over their thoughts, minimize distraction, turn their focus inward, and cultivate a more spiritual life.
 The practice may also offer some health benefits, especially when a person uses it to complement standard medical treatments.

-People can practice Vipassana meditation at home, or they can find additional support from a meditation center or Vipassana teacher.
+People can practice Vipassana meditation at home or find additional support from a meditation center or Vipassana teacher.